 Beginning with a weekend retreat at Holy Trinity Monastery in St. David, AZ, participants enter into a 40-day phase which coincides with the Church Season of Lent.
-During this period, participants continue to gather weekly on Sunday mornings from 9-10:45am in McCready Hall but experience a shift in focus from instructional catechesis to interior reflection intended to enlighten the heart and mind with a deep knowledge of Christ the Savior.
+During this period, Catechumenate sessions are held Tuesday evenings from 7-9pm in McCready Hall but experience a shift in focus from instructional catechesis to interior reflection intended to enlighten the heart and mind with a deep knowledge of Christ the Savior.
 This time of solemn spiritual preparation is spent in reflection, spiritual reading, prayer, fasting, penance, and acts of charity.

 The Penitential Rite is celebrated during the 11:00am Mass on the 2nd Sunday of Lent for those already baptized Christians who are seeking full communion with the Catholic Church.
 It calls candidates to a deeper repentance and total abandonment to the mercy of the Father who sent his only Son to die for our sins in preparation for the healing sacrament of Reconciliation.
 Our prayer for these candidates, and for ourselves, is that the presence among us of Jesus who is the sum of the Law and the Prophets will transfigure all our lives with his redeeming grace, bringing us to conversion – a genuine desire to be holy as he is holy.